-Heliconias, also commonly known as lobster-claws, are beautiful exotic flowers native to the Pacific islands and Indonesia.
+Heliconia, also commonly known as lobster claws, are beautiful exotic flowers native to the Pacific islands and Indonesia.
 These flowers are the ultimate-statement maker.

 To maintain a happy and healthy heliconia, you should perform all the general care tips mentioned above.
 If you want your heliconia’s bracts or claws to look even more eye-catching, consider washing them with a little detergent upon arrival.
 This will make their signature red color will pop even more!

 Anthuriums are heart-shaped flowers in red, pink, green, white, purple, burgundy, and variegated red/green colors.
 Surprisingly, the heart-shaped bloom is actually not a flower at all; it’s a protective leaf.
 The flowers themselves are extremely tiny and are housed on the plant’s protruding spike.
 Across many cultures, anthuriums are a symbol of hospitality.